N-acetyl-L-cysteine: benefits, dosage, contraindications

-N-Acetyl Cysteine (NAC) is a derivative of the amino acid L-cysteine.
-In the body, it serves as a source of sulfhydryl groups (-SH), allowing it to act as a powerful antioxidant.
-Additionally, N-acetyl cysteine increases glutathione levels in the body.
-Unlike glutathione (GSH), NAC easily crosses the cell membrane where it is converted to cysteine and subsequently to glutathione.
-NAC administration has primarily been a mucolytic agent in various respiratory diseases; however, it also seems to have beneficial effects in conditions characterized by decreased GSH or oxidative stress.
+N-acetyl-L-cysteine (NAC) is a derivative of the amino acid L-cysteine.
+In the body, it is a source of sulfhydryl groups (-SH), which allows it to act as a powerful antioxidant.
+In addition, N-acetyl-L-cysteine increases glutathione levels in the body.
+Indeed, unlike glutathione (GSH), N-acetyl-L-cysteine easily crosses the cell membrane where it is converted into cysteine and, subsequently, into glutathione.
+NAC administration has long been a mucolytic agent in a variety of respiratory diseases; however, it also appears to have beneficial effects in conditions characterized by decreased GSH or oxidative stress.
 NAC is found in sufficient quantities in cheeses, eggs, fish, meats, and poultry.

 Other name(s)